 Managing 700,000 parts across 27,000 suppliers at any given time provides us with unique insight into key commodity trends, strategies and shortages.
 Therefore, it goes without saying that it's been an interesting few years in direct procurement.

 Since 2017, companies managing electronic components have been facing challenging times with successive waves of supply shortages, price hikes and lengthening lead times.
 A major surge in demand on one side and a critical shortage of parts and materials on the other are straining capabilities to meet demand.
 As a result, the market today is extremely constrained, especially for more standard passive components such as multilayer ceramic capacitors (MLCC), resistors, transistors, diodes, and even memory.
-Many suppliers are quoting lead times between six to 12 months at best.
+Many suppliers are quoting lead times over 12 months at best.

 We haven't seen anything like this since 1999, when lead times for tantalum hit a high of more than 52 weeks and created widespread supplier allocation due to unexpectedly high OEM demand.
 Suppliers eventually added additional capacity, but price increases and supply shortages continued until demand stabilized and technology shifted.
 What is contributing to today's turbulent landscape?